By Rick Steves

 Poland Rail Passes: Key Details

-Germany–Poland Eurail Pass: Since Poland is not covered by Eurail Global or Select passes, the Germany–Poland Eurail pass is the only single rail pass that covers both countries.
+Germany–Poland Eurail Pass: Since Poland is not covered by the Eurail Select Pass, the Germany–Poland Eurail pass is the only rail pass covering both countries that's cheaper than the full-blown Global Pass.
 Separate rail passes for each region may be cheaper, but you use a day from each pass when you cross the border.